-PHRMCTK 036 Inpatient Pharmacy Externship (2.25) CSU Prerequisites: PHRMCTK 035, ALD HTH 056 and ALD HTH 057.
+Prerequisites: PHRMCTK 035, ALD HTH 056 and ALD HTH 057.

 This course provides students with scientific rationale and practical application involved in responding to a victim with a potential life-threatening condition.
 Students will become proficient in performing CPR, and in the use of an AED.
-Legal ramifications will be discussed in class along with factors involved when dealing with special populations.
-In addition, the course covers the management of infectious diseases, splinting, bandaging and spine boarding.
-The AHA American Heart Association standards will be followed along with candidacy in becoming certified in First Aid & CPR/AED BLS.
+Legal ramifications will be discussed in class along with factors

-PHRMCTK 037 Sterile Products (4.75) CSU
+PHRMCTK 037 Sterile Products (54.5) CSU